Not Worth Mentioning? A Pilot Study on Salient Proposition Annotation

 \section{RST vs. salience example}

 Figure \ref{fig:salience-shading} shows a fragment of an RST tree with nodes shaded by their aligned proposition salience.
-The most central discourse unit $[$3$]$, which all units point to directly or indirectly, receives the maximum score of 5 (shaded red) because all summaries mention this proposition (`\textit{A sensitive .. document was found .. on Ottawa street}').
+The most central discourse unit $[$3$]$, which all units point to directly or indirectly, receives the maximum score of 5 (shaded red) because all summaries mention this proposition (`\textit{A sensitive .. document was found .. on an Ottawa street}').
 This unit is considered a duplicate of the title (unit $[$1$]$), which is as salient, and likewise unit $[$5$]$ receives the same score.
 The date of the event (`\textit{August 15, 2008}') is mentioned in only 3 summaries, corresponding to the orange highlight for unit $[$2$]$.
 Since no summary mentions unit $[$4$]$ (the document being given to CBC), it receives no background color and remains white.
 Unit $[$6$]$ is interrupted by unit $[$7$]$ (not mentioned in any summary), and continued by unit $[$8$]$, marked using the label \textsc{same-unit}.

-Graph topology (graph distance from the most central or root unit, $[$3$]$) is correlated with salience, but not perfectly: for example the coordinate units $[$10$]$ and $[$11$]$ differ: $[$11$]$ is mentioned by one summary, but $[$10$]$ is not.
+Graph topology (graph distance from the most central or root unit, $[$3$]$) is correlated with salience, but not perfectly: for example the coordinate units $[$10$]$ and $[$11$]$ differ: $[$11$]$ is mentioned by one summary (marked in yellow), but $[$10$]$ is not.